From My Kitchen to Remote BCBA Supervision: How This Started

 The weekly kitchen classes spread.
 Friends told friends.
 Then friends of friends reached out.
 Then people I had never met wanted in.

 That is when it hit me: this was not just a nice idea.
-It was a real unmet need.
+It was filling a real unmet need.

 Families wanted practical behavior support, and they either: